tom-seddon/VSScripts/README.md

 much.
 Often, you won't need anything fancier than a simple batch file.

-(If you've ever used the User Scripts facility of Xcode 3.x, or emacs's =shell-command-on-region=, this should be familiar.)
+(If you've ever used the User Scripts facility of Xcode 3.x, or emacs's `shell-command-on-region`, this should be familiar.)

 installation
 ============